kartikp1995/Comm.Toolbox.Scilab/cma/README.md

 What is it?
 -----------
-This function creates an AdaptiveAlgorithm Object for to use it with `lineareq` or `dfe` to create an equalizer object.<br>
+This function creates an AdaptiveAlgorithm Object for Constant Modulus Algorithm to use it with `lineareq` or `dfe` to create an equalizer object.<br>
     This function has been developed for Communication toolbox in Scilab under Project FOSSEE Toolbox.<br>

 Usage